 CV of Prof. Maria Francesca Costabile

 Maria Francesca Costabile was born in Cosenza on June 5th, 1955.
-She is married and has a 23-year-old son.
+She is married and has a son.

 Since 2000, she is full professor of Human-Computer Interaction (HCI) at the Computer Science Department of the University of Bari Aldo Moro (UNIBA).

 She graduated in Mathematics at the University of Calabria in 1977 (cum laude).